 Employment growth from HSR project construction and operation would be a benefit for the region, because it would provide jobs in areas with unemployed workers and workers who want to change employment.
-The number of short-term construction-related jobs would vary by B-P Build Alternative, ranging from an estimated 32,300 to 33,700 direct, indirect, and induced jobs during the peak construction year, 16,500 to 17,200 of which would be direct jobs in the construction sector.
-The B-P Build Alternatives would result in up to 12,300 long-term jobs from operation and maintenance of the Bakersfield to Palmdale Project Section.
+The number of short-term construction-related jobs would vary by B-P Build Alternative, ranging from an estimated 25,100 to 26,000 direct, indirect, and induced jobs 14 during the peak construction year, 13,700 to 14,500 of which would be direct jobs in the construction sector.
+The B-P Build Alternatives would result in up to 27,400 long-term jobs from operation and maintenance of the Bakersfield to Palmdale Project Section.
 These impacts would be less than significant under CEQA.

 • Station Planning, Land Use, and Development.
 Construction of the B-P Build Alternatives or design options would result in the temporary alteration of existing land use patterns and the permanent conversion of existing and planned land uses to transportation uses.
-However, the implementation of IAMFs pertaining to land use, air quality, noise and vibration, aesthetics, socioeconomics, and agricultural lands would minimize potential impacts related to the temporary alteration of existing land use patterns and the permanent conversion of existing and planned land uses to transportation uses.
+However, the implementation of IAMFs pertaining to land use, air quality, noise and vibration, aesthetics, and parks and recreation would minimize potential impacts related to the temporary alteration of existing land use patterns and the permanent conversion of existing and planned land uses to transportation uses.
 The B-P Build Alternatives and design options would result in less than significant impacts related to the permanent conversion of existing and planned land use to transportation use.